-You can lower your blood pressure by making lifestyle changes.
+You can lower your chances of having high blood pressure by making lifestyle changes.

 Blood pressure is the pressure your blood exerts against the walls of your arteries as it flows through your body.
-If it’s too high, your blood is pumping harder than usual, which places added stress on your heart and can clog the arteries up with fatty deposits.
+If it’s too high, your blood is pumping harder than usual, which increases your risk of heart attack and stroke.

-As your heart pumps, the flow of blood in your arteries and your blood pressure rises and falls in a regular ‘wave’ pattern.
-Blood pressure peaks when your heart pumps (called ‘systole’) and falls when your heart relaxes (called ‘diastole’).High blood pressure is defined as a blood pressure of 140/90 mmHg or higher in an adult.
+Blood pressure is measured in 2 numbers.
+The highest pressure peaks when your heart pumps (‘systole’) and falls when your heart relaxes (‘diastole’).High blood pressure is defined as a blood pressure of 140/90 mmHg or higher in an adult.
 That is, your systolic blood pressure is higher than 140 and your diastolic blood pressure is higher than 90 mmHg.

-Because there are no symptoms associated with high blood pressure, it is advised that you get your blood pressure checked once a year.
+Because there are not always symptoms associated with high blood pressure, it is advised that you get your blood pressure checked once a year.
 If you leave high blood pressure untreated for long, you are putting yourself at greater risk of heart attack, heart failure, stroke or kidney disease.

 One of the best ways to avoid high blood pressure is to lead a healthy lifestyle.
 By exercising regularly, eating plenty of fresh vegetables and fruits, cutting salt and fat out of your diet, and quitting smoking, you will reduce your likelihood of developing hypertension.